wleddy/staffing/docs/use_case.md

 ###Visitor Access

 1. Go to site.
-A list of upcoming events and spots with roles for volunteers is displayed.
+A list of upcoming activities and spots with roles for volunteers is displayed.
-2. Visitor selects an event to see more info.
+2. Visitor selects an activity to see more info.
-    1. Selecting the Event link will reveal more info about event.
+    1. Selecting the Activity link will reveal more info about activity.
 3. Visitor selects link to sign up for a spot.
 4. If not logged in, Present Volunteer login page.
     1. Prompt for email address only.